Achieving Dominance in Vertical Search

 - News stories from Google News.

-Doing so will help you appear in the SERPs in multiple places.
+Doing so will help you appear in the search engine results pages (SERP) in multiple places.
 Which, int turn, reinforces your brand authority.

 Vertical search optimization strategies

 Let’s run back down our list of vertical search engines and talk about unique optimization strategies for each:

 Performing well on Google Shopping hinges on optimizing and submitting a shopping feed.
 As such, analyzing the subsequent data and fine-tuning the campaign can quickly become a full-time job.
 Strategists who manage shopping feeds often overlap in skill and strategy with PPC strategists, so it’s helpful to have the two teams coordinate closely.